ANALYSIS-Massive turnaround for stocks puts traders on alert for more volatility

 GRAPHIC-A year of stock market swoonshttps://tmsnrt.rs/3g5PUhE

-(Reporting by Lewis Krauskopf; Additional reporting by Ira Iosebashvili; Editing by Ira Iosebashvili and Stephen Coates)
+(Reporting by Lewis Krauskopf; Additional reporting by Ira Iosebashvili and Carolina Mandl; Editing by Ira Iosebashvili and Stephen Coates)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.